tamim-ahsan/omics/single-cell/README.md

+***Contents of the respository***\
-Here, I explore packages to conduct preprocessing and downstream analyses of single-cell omics data
+Here, I explore various packages and workflows to analyze single-cell omics data, especially transcriptomcis and epigenomics (ATAC-seq) data.